 Topic titles can be truthful and even catchy, but they should not be sensationalized, degrading, or graphic.

 For example, Appropriate Treatments for Drug Addicts, is degrading.
-A better title could be something like, Appropriate Treatment for those with Substance Use Disorder (SUD) or Appropriate Treatment for those with Addiction.
+A better title could be something like, Appropriate Treatment for those with Substance Use Disorder (SUD) or Appropriate Treatment for those living with Addiction.

 While using the term addiction is fine, a speaker should not define those with SUD as “drug addicts” because it is stigmatizing.
 And instead of substance abuse, speakers should use the phrase substance misuse instead since that is the currently accepted phrase.

 Furthermore, topic titles should not include suicide method.
 However, it is OK to have the word suicide in the topic title if it’s used in a non-sensationalized way.
 “Teen Risk Factors for Suicide,” is fine for example.